deepgram/dg_react_agent/README.md

     *   `wake()`: Wakes the agent from the sleep state.
     *   `toggleSleep()`: Switches between active and sleep states.
     *   `updateAgentInstructions(payload)`: Sends new context or instructions to the agent mid-conversation.
+    *   `injectAgentMessage(message: string)`: Sends a message directly into the agent conversation programmatically.
 *   **Configuration via Props:** Configure the component's behavior by passing props:
     *   `apiKey`: Your Deepgram API key (required).
     *   `transcriptionOptions`: An object matching Deepgram's `/v1/listen` query parameters. **Omit completely** (not just `{}`) when not using transcription.